Water around a waffle pod slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 If a house has piers that go down to bedrock things change slightly – but it depends on how the piers were built.

-If the piers were poured first and the waffle slab was poured on top of them but not connected to them, an increase in soil moisture will cause the house to lift off the piers.
+If the piers were poured first and the waffle slab was poured on top of the piers but not connected to them, an increase in soil moisture will cause the waffle slab footing and slab to lift off the piers.

-If the piers are connected to the slab and reinforced then the heaving forces will be somewhat resisted by the friction between the piers and the ground.
+If the piers are connected to the slab and reinforced then the heaving forces will be somewhat resisted by the friction between the piers and the ground – especially if the piers go very deep.
 The amount of slab movement will be moderated.
 Good.